 The integration of circadian and inertial sensing could be a practical solution for several unmet needs, and was validated in our subacute case in cervical dystonia.
-In other validation cases, we are exploring the treatment of orthostatic hypertension, gait imbalance, and sleep disturbances using deep brain stimulation of the pedunculopontine nucleus (Arnulf et al., 2010; Huang et al., 2018).
+In other validation cases, we are exploring the treatment of ortho-static hypertension, gait imbalance, and sleep disturbances using deep brain stimulation of the pedunculopontine nucleus [38, 39].
 Our choice of this protocol is motivated by the relationship between inertial signals, clinical state, and stimulation parameters that can be explored with motion-adaptive stimulation, while also being aware that stimulation of the reticular activating network can result in sleep-wake disturbances, which motivates the integration of circadian-based algorithm constraints.
-We recently reported on a case study in managing status epilepticus using the DyNeuMo system in a canine patient, supporting the utility of our combined circadian and activity-based therapy approach (Zamora et al., 2021).
-As for in-human research, the DyNeuMo Mk-1 has been approved for use in the commencing MINDS-MSA trial (NCT05197816) for treating the motional symptoms of multiple system atrophy, while the predicate Picostim device is currently being evaluated in the SPARKS trial (NCT03837314) for use in Parkinson's disease.
-Pending promising outcomes from these trials, we hope to expand to other disease states where explicit mappings between inertial signals and desired stimulation exist, such as tremor, cervical dystonia, and urinary incontinence (Kuo et al., 2018; Malekmohammadi et al., 2016).
-Going forward, the second generation of DyNeuMo systems is in development to extend the control framework with bioelectrical sensing and classification for advanced therapy research (Toth et al., 2020).
+We recently reported on a case study in managing status epilepticus using the DyNeuMo system in a canine patient, supporting the utility of our combined circadian and activity-based therapy approach [40].
+As for inhuman research, the DyNeuMo Mk-1 has been approved for use in the commencing MINDS-MSA trial (NCT05197816) for treating the motional symptoms of multiple system atrophy, while the predicate Picostim device is currently being evaluated in the SPARKS trial (NCT03837314) for use in Parkinson's disease.

+Pending promising outcomes from these trials, we hope to expand to other disease states where explicit mappings between inertial signals and desired stimulation exist, such as tremor, cervical dystonia, and urinary incontinence [22, 41].
+Going forward, the second generation of DyNeuMo systems is in development to extend the control framework with bioelectrical sensing and classification for advanced therapy research [42].